 ADA restrooms are located at the Taliesin West Bookstore.
 The Bookstore is not open during all events.
 If Client or its guests need ADA-compliant restrooms they must contract with an Approved Vendor.

 This National Historic Landmark consists of a large complex of buildings and land in a natural desert setting.
 It is a unique property and as such ADA guests may need additional assistance or services.
-Client is to provide any additional ADA assistance or services.
-Foundation will not be liable to participants at the Event for any loss or damage to their person(s) or their property.

 Cancellation Policy Cancellation of the Event must be provided to the Foundation’s Event Staff in writing.
 In the event of a cancellation more than 3 months prior to the Event, 50% of the deposit will be refunded.
 In the event of a cancellation less than 3 months prior to the Event, the deposit will not be refunded.
 A change of your event date (from one date to another) is considered a cancellation and all cancellation policies apply.
 The new date selected would be considered a new contract and full rental fees would apply.